 8. Test the installation

 Last but not least, securely put the fuse box cover back on.
-Turn on your car to ensure your dash cam or accessory powers up correctly.
-Check that the fuse box closes properly – if needed, you might have to make a small modification to fit the wires.
+Turn on your car to ensure your dash cam powers up correctly.
+Check that the fuse box closes properly – if needed, you might have to make a small modification to fit the new wires in.
 Finally, double check that everything is functioning as expected.

-Find a position that minimises obstruction, usually between the mirror and the windscreen.
-Get it centred and then work out how much cable is needed to run along the top of the windscreen and down the passenger side pillar to reach the fuse box.
+Find a position that minimises obstruction, usually between the rear view mirror and windscreen. make sure it’s centred and then work out how much cable is needed to run along the top of the windscreen and down the passenger side pillar to reach the fuse box.
 Why the passenger side?
 Unless your fuses are very easy to access, you’ll have a much nicer job not trying to work around the pedals and steering wheel.

-As a rule, the easiest route for a rear camera power cable is along the sills and up.
+As a rule, the easiest route for a rear camera power cable is along the sills and up to the camera.
 Sill trim is often easy to remove and far away from airbags.
 If it isn’t secured with screws, you’ll usually find instructions online to avoid hidden clips.
 On many cars, it just lifts up and pops out.

-Be careful when feeding wires near airbags during dash cam installation, if doing so.
+Be careful when feeding wires near airbags during dash cam installation.
 Use foam wrapping, cable ties and 3M sticky cable holders to secure loose cable so it doesn’t rattle.
 Don’t run cables along the roof or pillars where they could interfere with curtain airbags.
 If in doubt, follow the edge of the window and the shortest route to the floor, or stick to factory wiring paths.

 Once it’s fed in, join the fuse cables properly with crimps or solder and heat shrink.
-Check it all still works as planned, then put your trim back.
+Check everything still works as planned, then put the trim pieces back in place.
 If there are screws to hold the trim double check you’re not about to trap a cable.

 Tempted by a dash cam set-up that watches what’s going on behind you, as well as in front?
 Have a look at some of the top options around in our guide to the best dual dash cams.